 IMPORTANT: For any issues related to social media law, cyber laws, you can mail us through the contact us page of our website.

-Brief discussion on Social Media Law India
+A brief discussion on Social Media Law India

 - Posting of defamatory comment or material against someone- Offence under Section 66A of the IT Act, punishable with imprisonment.